 Hippocrate of Kos (c.
 460 – c.
 370 BC), a physician of ancient Greece’s Classical era, is considered to be the Father of Medicine.
-Hippocrates suggested surprisingly contemporary remedies for obesity — those of diet and exercise.
+Hippocrates surprisingly suggested rather contemporary remedies for obesity, namely those of diet and exercise.

 In addition to recognizing that disease is not caused by supernatural forces, Hippocrates invented clinical medicine and what we know today as the doctor-patient relationship.